-Terms and quidance within these criteria that are not defined in this item (v) shall be defined by the Agency, with stakeholder input, during the development Agency's long-term renewable of procurement plan.
+Terms and guidance within these criteria that are not defined in this item (v) shall be defined by the Agency, with stakeholder input, during the development of the Agency's long-term renewable resources procurement plan.
 The Agency shall develop regular opportunities for projects to submit applications for projects under this category, and develop selection criteria that gives preference to projects that better meet individual criteria as well as projects that address a higher number of criteria.